tfabris/BlueGigaEmpeg/README.md

 Connect external hardware connections
 ------------------------------------------------------------------------------
-Do not connect the BlueGigaEmpeg module to the empeg Car's tuner connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
-Damage may occur if these instructions are not followed.
+Do not connect the BlueGigaEmpeg module to the empeg Car's tuner module connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).

 If the I2S wiring modification has been completed, connect the tuner module connector from the empeg Car player docking sled to the tuner connector on the BlueGigaEmpeg module.
 This plug carries 12v power to the BlueGigaEmpeg module and also carries I2S audio data.

-Connect the RS-232 serial port from the empeg Car player docking sled to the serial port on the BlueGigaEmpeg module.
+Connect the RS-232 serial plug from the empeg Car player docking sled directly to the serial port on the BlueGigaEmpeg module.
 This plug carries the play/pause/next control commands from the BlueGigaEmpeg to the empeg Car player software, and also carries the track metadata (title/artist/etc) from the empeg Car player software to the BlueGigaEmpeg module.

 The USB "type B" connector on the outside of the BlueGigaEmpeg module enclosure is normally left disconnected.
-It is only used for debugging and for uploading the latest Arduino code to the BlueGigaEmpeg module.
+It is only used for debugging or for uploading the latest Arduino code to the BlueGigaEmpeg module.
 See the section titled ["Debug Bluetooth Connection if needed"](#debug-bluetooth-connection-if-needed) for more details on how to use the connector for debugging.